BlueCyro/InterfacialAbsence/README.md

 ## This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that removes much of the need for LogiX interfaces.

 ## Overview
 Since LogiX interfaces are aging, clutter up your code, spawn unecessary duplicates, and fly around like spaghetti monsters half the time, this mod gives you a path to avoid them in nearly every scenario where you don't need direct impulses to a component.

-One of the main features this adds is an extra couple of extra options to the extraction mode of a given LogiX tip.
+This is done through a couple extra extract modes - listed below.

 ### Extra Extract Modes
 - Linked register